Required Configuration Inputs

 Previous Crop

 The purpose of providing a previous crop is to provide the model with information about remaining crop residues and their influence on N availability (immobilization in high carbon residue, or additional N in legume residue).
-We are working on incorporating cover crops and other crops into the Adapt-N rotation options.
-In the meantime, if the crop planted in the previous year is not listed as an option under Previous Crop, a crop with a similar growth pattern (planting density, crop residue) should be selected.
+If the crop planted in the previous year is not listed as an option under Previous Crop, a crop with a similar growth pattern (planting density, crop residue) should be selected.
+Please contact support@agronomic.com if you have any questions.
 Here are a few suggestions about how to generate the most accurate results:

 - Small grains, straw harvested: Substitute silage corn for small grains.
 The reason for this is that, like silage, small grains after straw harvest leave a minimal amount of surface residue, so that little immobilization of nitrogen occurs.
 The amount of root residue left by densely planted grains is likely similar to more broadly spaced, but larger, corn root residue.